rkcosner/rkcosner.github.io/_pages/research.md

 My research focuses on controls and machine learning for real-world robot safety.

-See below for a list of my publications and checkout my [Research Library](/library/research-library) for some of the my favorite papers written by others that have inspired my work.
+See below for a list of my publications and checkout my [Research Library](/library/research-library) for some of the my favorite works written by others that have inspired my research.

 {% for tag in site.tags %}